Jump to: Read full review

 AAdvantage® Aviator® Red World Elite Mastercard® vs. Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is a flexible travel credit card that is not actually affiliated with the American AAdvantage program.
-However, this card gives you an unlimited 2 Miles per dollar on every purchase, every day.
+However, this card gives you an unlimited 2 Miles per dollar on every purchase, every day; 5 Miles on hotels and rental cars booked through Capital One Travel; 5 Miles per dollar when you book on Turo, the world’s largest car sharing marketplace, through May 16, 2023.
 You can redeem your miles for any travel purchase (including American flights) at a rate of 1 cent per mile, and you can also transfer your miles to an array of Capital One airline and hotel partners.

 A $95 annual fee applies for this card, but you do get a fee credit toward Global Entry or TSA Precheck membership and no foreign transaction fees.
 You also qualify for a few more flexible redemption options, including the ability to redeem your miles for purchases made through PayPal or Amazon.com.